antipole2/PointUtility/README.md

 ## Installing the script

+This script needs JavaScript plugin v3 or later.

 1. Copy this URL to your clipboard (copy link - do not follow it) `https://raw.githubusercontent.com/antipole2/PointUtility/main/pointUtility.js`
 2. In a JavaScript console choose `Load` and then `URL on clipboard`.
 The script should be loaded into the script pane.
 3. Choose `Run` to start the script.